mvenki05/MachineLearning/README.md

-Time-Series-Analysis
-Basic time series analysis and forecasting.

-Dataset
-The dataset schema contains the number of air passengers from 1949 to 1960 for every month.
-The data exhibited both an increasing trend and seasonality.
+The project involved basic time series analysis and forecasting using a dataset containing monthly air passenger numbers from 1949 to 1960.
+The data demonstrated both an upward trend and seasonal patterns.

-Model Building
--Training has been done with an Manual ARIMA model and techniques like moving average and differencing were used to convert the available time series into a stationary time series.

-Implemented Auto ARIMA model to consider the seasonality factor and to select the optimized value for ARIMA(p,d,q).
-The final prediction had an RMSE of 52.
-1841
+For model development, a manual ARIMA model was trained, incorporating techniques like moving average and differencing to transform the time series into a stationary form.
+Additionally, an Auto ARIMA model was implemented to account for seasonality and automatically select the optimal ARIMA(p,d,q) parameters.
+The final prediction achieved a Root Mean Square Error (RMSE) of 52.1841.